HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 <figcaption>Figure 9.
 HSTS directive usage.</figcaption>
 </figure>

-Less than 15% of mobile and desktop page are issuing a HSTS with a `max-age ` directive.
+Less than 15% of mobile and desktop pages are issuing a HSTS with a `max-age ` directive.
 This is a minimum requirement for a valid policy.
 Fewer still are including subdomains in their policy with the `includeSubDomains` directive and even fewer still are HSTS preloading.
-Looking at the median value for a HSTS `max-age`, for those that do use this, we can see that on both desktop and mobile it is 15768000, a strong configuration.
+Looking at the median value for a HSTS `max-age`, for those that do use this, we can see that on both desktop and mobile it is 15768000, a strong configuration representing half a year (60 x 60 x 24 x 365/2).

 <figure>
   <table>